"

 Strategies

-• Always start with the valve partially open to avoid accidental over-pressurization.
+• Start with the valve partially open and gradually close to achieve chest rise without overpressurization.

 Clinical Optimization